eloylp/p2p-handshake/ADR.md

 This tool is going to interact with the network.
 Thats an IO-bound task in which certain concurrency/parallelism levels can improve performance.

 This time the decision is to adopt the well known [tokio](https://tokio.rs/) async runtime.
 Tokio by default will spin up as natives threads as cores for executing `tasks`, by using a work stealing algorithm.
-Apart from being able of switching among tasks when the current one is busy (awaiting), it will also alleviate the overhead of creating native threads for processing each network message.
+Apart from being able of switching among tasks when the current one is busy (awaiting), it will also avoid the overhead of creating native threads for processing each network message.

 This project implements an [actor model](https://en.wikipedia.org/wiki/Actor_model) that can be thought in the following way:

 ![Actor](docs/actor.drawio.svg)

-Important things to note, is that all the tasks that creates other tasks are also responsible about its termination and error handling.
+An important thing to note, is that all the tasks which creates other tasks are also responsible about their termination and error handling.
 This goes in cascade for all the operations.

-Not visible in the above diagram, but there are also service channels that will take care of gracefully shutdown of every task.
+Not visible in the above diagram, but there are also a shutdown channels that will take care of gracefully shutdown of every task.

 Thanks to this model all the concurrent accesses to data are protected/serialized by default, so we can avoid implementing mutexes.